vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 ## Generate Seed from Mnemonic

 With the above code, we have been able to generate our list of mnemonic words from our english wordlist.
 Now we are going to pass our mnemonics through a password based key derivation function (PBKDF2 for short).
 This key derivation function uses HMAC-SHA512 as its pseudo-random function.
 The `password` that we are going to hash is the mnemonic sentence.
 The salt is the  `"mnemonic" + passphrase` where the passphrase can be empty.
+This algorithm(PBKDF2) will produce different seeds from the same mnemonic if given different passphrases.
 We are going to use 2048 iterations in our PBKDF2.
+This just refers to the number of times we are going to be hashing.
 One important thing to mention here is that the `salt` and `password` have to be UTF-8 normalized before passing it to this function.
+Normalization is important because it prevents our program from treating words looking thesame differently because they have different Unicode representation.
+See more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).
 Here is the code snippet for generating a seed from a mnemonic.

 ```rust
 pub (crate) fn compute_seed(mnemonic: Vec<String>, passphrase: &str) -> Vec<u8>{